allenai/Break/blogpost.md

 We hope that the release of Break, and its associated challenges, will help spur the development of question understanding models.
 We further encourage the NLP community to also treat Break as a resource for building better question answering systems.

 Our research has shown that multi-hop QA models utilizing Break decompositions greatly outperform a string baseline which does not.
 Additionally, we provide [neural QDMR parsing models](https://allenai.github.io/Break/#leaderboard), trained on Break, that beat a rule-based baseline that employs dependency parsing and coreference resolution.
-Please visit the [Break website]() to view the leaderboard and learn more.
+Visit the [Break website]() to view the leaderboard and learn more.

 [1] Francis Jeffry Pelletier.
 1994.
 "The principle of semantic compositionality." *Topoi, 13(1):11–24*.